Dissertation

 You must receive your doctoral committee's approval for the proposed study.
 The following steps should be taken:

-1. Consultation with the probably principal advisor regarding the dissertation topic.
+1. Consultation with the probable principal advisor regarding the dissertation topic.

 2. Presentation in writing to the advisor of a proposal for the dissertation topic.
 Where possible, the proposal (maximum of 10-12 pages) should include: